avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 5 : Cards
 Bootstrap’s cards provide a flexible and extensible content container with multiple variants and options.

+### - Day 6 : Images
+Documentation and examples for opting images into responsive behavior (so they never become wider than their parent) and add lightweight styles to them—all via classes.